Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

 \begin{remark} The proof of Theorem \ref{main thm} utilizes neither the profile decomposition nor a sequential version of the soliton resolution.
-It is much different from the previously known proof of the soliton resolution conjecture.
-The major tool of the proof is the radiation theory.
-The radiation theory discusses not only the energy in the exterior region, which is the main topic of the channel of energy method, but also the radiation profile defined above. \end{remark}
+It is much different from any previously known proof of the soliton resolution conjecture.
+In fact, all previously known proof heavily depends a compactness argument.
+The major ingredients of our proof include the radiation theory and the virial identity.
+The radiation theory discusses not only the energy in the exterior region, which is the main topic of the channel of energy method, but also the radiation profile defined above.
+The new method in this work does not involve extraction of sub-sequences of time, thus gives quantitative results (and has the potential to give more quantitative results) in a convenient way. \end{remark}